 - Swap out the chicken for cooked, crumbled sausage.

-- Skip the cracker topping and instead top with extra cheese and crumbled, cooked bacon.
+- Skip the cracker topping and instead top with extra cheese and crumbled cooked bacon.

 Hash brown casseroles most commonly include cream of chicken condensed soup, sour cream, and shredded cheese combined with thawed frozen hash brown potatoes.
 Other add-ins and flavorings can be customized.

-Technically, yes, but it's important to use an instant-read thermometer to ensure the chicken is cooked to a minimum 165 degrees.
+Technically, yes, but it's important to use an instant-read thermometer to ensure the chicken is cooked to a minimum of 165 degrees.
 Raw chicken may also give off excess liquid during cooking, causing a soupy casserole.
 Using cooked chicken adds ease and convenience and will reduce the cooking time.

 Cheese always pairs well with hash browns - try cheddar, Monterey or Pepper Jack, Colby, Swiss, or Gruyere.
-Ingredients that add a creamy consistency are great options to - try sour cream, cream cheese, or condensed soups.
+Ingredients that add a creamy consistency are great options also - try sour cream, cream cheese, or condensed soups.
 Seasonings, scallions, and bacon are also great ways to jazz up hash browns.

 Subscribe to My Casual Pantry to get the latest recipes and ideas sent directly to your inbox.